AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 ## `VDU 23, 0, &83, x; y;`: Get ASCII code of character at character position x, y

 This command will return the ASCII code of the character at the given character position to MOS.
+There is a corresponding command `VDU 23, 0, &93, x; y;` that works in the graphics coordinate system.

-This command works by comparing pixels on the screen at the given position to the currently defined character set, using the currently selected text colour.
+This command works by comparing pixels on the screen at the given position to the currently selected font, using the currently selected text colour.
 This means that it may not always be accurate, or able to succeed.
-Redefining characters after they have been drawn, or changing the text colour, may cause this command to fail.
+Redefining system font characters after they have been drawn, changing the font, modifing the definitions of characters within the selected font, changing the text colour, may cause this command to fail.

 This command will not recognise characters that have been mapped to bitmaps using `VDU 23, 0, &92, char, bitmapId;`.